-For content with poor-quality geometry component ($\S4.6.1$), N is set lower to use only part of the dynamic range of the video sub bitstream.
-It reduces the total bitrate without significant
+For content with poor-quality geometry component (§4.6.1), N is set lower to use only part of the dynamic range of the video sub bitstream.
+It reduces the total bitrate without significant reduction of rendering quality.

-In order to utilize the whole dynamic range from 0 (or 2T) to N - 1, d{near}^{-1} and d{far}^{-1} values are recalculated once per GOP (for each view independently), as:
+In order to utilize the whole dynamic range from 0 (or 2T) to N - 1, $d{near}^{-1}$ and $d{far}^{-1}$ values are recalculated once per GOP (for each view independently), as:

-$$d{near}^{-1} = \max{all \ pixels \ in \ GOP} d^{-1}(pixel)$$ $$d{far}^{-1} = \min{all \ pixels \ in \ GOP} d^{-1}(pixel)$$
+$$d{near}^{-1} = \max{\substack{all \ pixels \ in \ GOP}} d^{-1}(pixel)$$ $$d{far}^{-1} = \min{\substack{all \ pixels \ in \ GOP}} d^{-1}(pixel)$$

-4.16 Geometry downscaling
+4.18 Geometry downscaling

-When enabled in the configuration, the geometry atlases are scaled-down by a factor of 2×2 .
+When enabled in the configuration, the geometry atlases are scaled-down by a factor of $2\times2$ .
 The downscaling yields a lower overall pixel-rate and a higher geometry encoding quality for a given bitrate.
-For downscaling the geometry a 'max pooling 2x2' filter is used.
+For downscaling the geometry, a 'max pooling 2x2' filter is used.
 The assumption is made that foreground objects are encoded as high (bright) levels.
-The max pooling filter does not produce 'in-between' geometry levels and the downscaled output has a known bias as foreground objects are slightly dilated.
+The max pooling filter does not produce 'inbetween' geometry levels and the downscaled output has a known bias as foreground objects are slightly dilated.
 Such bias can be reverted on the decoder side.

-4.17 Occupancy downscaling
+4.19 Occupancy downscaling

 If the TMIV encoder is configured to output occupancy video data (instead of embedding the occupancy information in the geometry video data), then the full-resolution occupancy maps are downscaled by a configurable scaling factor.
-The default factor is the inherent resolution of the occupancy maps (N in §4.14).
+The default factor is the inherent resolution of the occupancy maps (N in §4.16).
 For entity-based coding a higher resolution is recommended.
 The decoder reconstructs the full-resolution occupancy maps by performing upscaling using nearest neighbor interpolation.
 Note that for complete atlases (e.g. atlases that include basic views only), occupancy maps may not be output since all pixels are occupied.

-4.18 Video encoding
+4.20 Video encoding

 MIV is agnostic to the video codec and the test model is designed to work with external video coding tools.
-However, the typical codec for all video sub bitstreams is HEVC with Main 10 profile and random-access configuration, and the TMIV decoder is capable of decoding HEVC sub bitstreams by inclusion of the HEVC Test Model (HM).
+However, the default codec for all video sub bitstreams is HEVC with Main 10 profile and random-access configuration, and the TMIV decoder is capable of decoding HEVC sub bitstreams by inclusion of the HEVC Test Model (HM).
+VVC can also be used as an external video coding tool, using the VVC Test Model (VTM).